nrfconnect/sdk-nrf/doc/nrf/glossary.rst

       A :term:`repository <Repository>` located downstream, relative to another repository, in the flow of information.
       See :ref:`dm_repo_types`.

+   Easy Direct Memory Access (EasyDMA)
+      A module that some peripherals implement to gain direct access to data RAM.

    Embedded Universal Integrated Circuit Card (eUICC)
       A component of a SIM card that enables switching Mobile Network Operators over-the-air.

    Endpoint
       In the context of a :ref:`Matter <ug_matter>` or :ref:`Zigbee <ug_zigbee>` network, an addressable container that contains *clusters* appropriate for a single device type such as a sensor or a light bulb.

+   Enhanced ShockBurst (ESB)
+      A basic protocol supporting two-way data packet communication including packet buffering, packet acknowledgment, and automatic retransmission of lost packets.
+      ESB provides radio communication with low power consumption.
+      The implementation is small in code size and easy to use.

    Ephemeris data
       In the :term:`Global Navigation Satellite System (GNSS)`, the data providing information about the orbit of the satellite transmitting it.